Cool Italy outwit England to win 2-1 in the heat

 Italy grabbed the winner in the 50th minute when midfielder Antonio Candreva outfoxed England left back Leighton Baines and chipped a cross deep into the area for Mario Balotelli to head in from close range at the far post.

-England otherwise dominated the second half but could not find a way past back-up keeper Salvatore Sirigu, deputizing for the injured Gianluigi Buffon.
+England otherwise dominated the second half but could not find a way past back-up keeper Salvatore Sirigu, deputising for the injured Gianluigi Buffon.

 Italy are joint top of the group with Costa Rica while England must beat Uruguay in their next game to retain realistic hopes of reaching the last 16.